joswha/noteour/README.md

 The extension provides a custom view in the Activity Bar with the following features:
 - File Extensions: Displays current file extensions being scanned.
 Click to modify.
-- Progress: Shows the current progress of note collection.
+- Status: Shows the current status of note collection.
 - Collect Notes: Button to start the note collection process.
 - Open Audit Notes: Button to open the collected notes in a webview.
 - Clear Notes: Button to delete all collected audit notes.